donalharrison/no1_system/docs/core/Statuses.md

 ## Restrained
 #### Variable
-While your Restrained rating is greater than 0, you can take no Shifts and Hits from any combat Actions are reduced by your Restrained rating.
-You use yr Exert or Tumble Skill to escape, reducing your Restrained rating by Hits in the results set.
+While your Restrained rating is greater than 0, you can take no Shifts and Hits from any combat Actions you take are reduced by your Restrained rating.
+You use your Exert or Tumble Skill to escape, reducing your Restrained rating by Hits in the results set.

 ## Stunned
 #### Variable
 You can only take the Recover Action as long as you have a Stunned rating of 1 or higher.
 When you take the Recover Action, reduce your Stunned rating by Hits and do not regain any Defenses.

+## Unconscious
+#### Variable
+You have Vulnerable 1 and can only take the Recover Action using Endure as long as you have a Unconscious rating of 1 or higher.

 ## Vulnerable
 #### Variable